alexandermondero/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups and Inspecting Network Protocols</h1>
-This tutorial explains how to block incoming network protocols through the Network Security Group in Azure and how to inspect those network protocols through a Windows virtual machine. <br />
+This tutorial explains how to view and change network traffic through the Network Security Group in Microsoft Azure. <br />

 <h2>Environments and Technologies Used</h2>